platy/transit-radar/README.md

 ## Code
 [x]StopId should not be String, maybe &str / str?
-[] Modularise the stoptime reader into a struct by understanding the lifetimes [] serialise the data so that i can have faster iteration [] Macro for compile time Time literals
+[x] Modularise the stoptime reader into a struct by understanding the lifetimes (had to use RefCell) [x] serialise the data so that i can have faster iteration [] Macro for compile time Time literals
 [] Organise all the parsing and data lookups
+[] use debugging
+[] improve the error reporting in the parser

 ## Frontend